Bideiro/AutoUpdate-Spotdl/README.md

 - Format the name of your playlist and its spotify URL, like shown below.
 The playlists name will be used for the folder name and the spotdl save file.<br>
     A Playlist, https://open.spotify.com/playlist/abc<br>
 - Run the file.<br>

+>[!CAUTION]
+> At the current time this doesnt have error handling for incorrect format in .txt file